 The simplest way to make a membership website will depend on your level of tech-savvy, whether you currently have a website in place, and how much work you want to do.
 It’s a good idea to start by simply hosting a non-membership website to see what the demand for your content is and if you have an audience.
 There’s a lot of free content available on the Internet, so you want to make sure you have the information for which people are ready and willing to pay.

-If your site is currently hosted on WordPress, there’s an easy plugin you can install to create a membership site.
+If your site is currently hosted on WordPress, you can use a plugin like MemberPress or PaidMembershipsPro to create your membership site.
 For others, it’s a little bit more complicated.
-You have to figure out how to handle payments, how to lay out the site, how to deal with privacy, and so on.
+You have to figure out how to handle payments, how to layout the site, how to deal with privacy, and so on.
+Another option may be a paid Facebook Group which would require much less tech expertise on your part.

 The best method depends on your level of technical knowledge.
 Do you have the knowledge to do the research and build the site?
 If not, consider either hiring someone who can create a membership site for you and teach you the ins and outs, or use a site such as WordPress, which makes it easy for you.